EasyFarm/EasyFarm/README.md

 # Want to contribute?
 Anyone can contribute to the project.
 Just make sure you've done your best to test the code you are changing and send me a pull request, and I'll add in your contribution!

-# FAQ
+## FAQ
-**Does the program detect aggro?**
+##### Does the program detect aggro?

-Yes, the program can detect whether the player has aggro.
+* Yes, the program can detect whether the player has aggro.

-**Why does the new version of the program crash?**

-Using an old user preference file may cause the program to crash.
-Delete the preference file and let the program generate a new one.

-**The program has caused my character to keeping running and I can't get him to stop.
-What should I do?**
+##### The program has caused my character to keeping running and I can't get him to stop.
+What should I do?

-Shut down the program, restart it and re-hit the start button.
+* Shut down the program, restart it and re-hit the start button.

-**Why is the program not targeting mobs correctly or not at all?**
+##### Why is the program not targeting mobs correctly or not at all?

-Try turning off the in-game auto target feature and see if that fixes the problem.
+* Try turning off the in-game auto target feature and see if that fixes the problem.

-**Can you please add feature X?**
+##### Can you please add feature X?

-If the feature you request is in line with the goals of the program of course but adding additional features will take some time.
+* If the feature you request is in line with the goals of the program of course but adding additional features will take some time.